About Us

 Cathy Thompson, RN, Director of Nursing

-David Williams, Supported Employment
+David Williams, Program Manager, Supported Employment

-Lea Hunter, LPC, CPCS, Program Manager, Strive First Episode Psychosis Clinic
+Samantha Cain, LMCS, Program Manager, Strive First Episode Psychosis Clinic

 Medical Staff

-Dr. Jay Synn, Psychiatry, Medical Director
+Dr. Lisa Hagberg, Psychiatry, Medical Director

 Dr. Ganiat Ajayi, Psychiatry